deNBI/cloud-portal-client/README.md

 $> sudo docker run -p 9090:9090 -e OS_AUTH_URL=$OS_AUTH_URL -e OS_PROJECT_ID=$OS_PROJECT_ID -e OS_PROJECT_NAME=$OS_PROJECT_NAME -e OS_USERNAME=$OS_USERNAME -e OS_PASSWORD=$OS_PASSWORD -e OS_USER_DOMAIN_NAME=$OS_USER_DOMAIN_NAME -it cloud-portal-client python3 VirtualMachineServer.py
 ~~~
 _**Attention**_: You need to set the port mapping ( for example `9090:9090`) to the port used in your config.yml !
-The terminal will ask you now to enter your openstack password to finish your  configuration.